ON THIS PAGE

 Funding covers the purchase of humane traps, pre-made tunnels and materials to make your own tunnels.
 Humane traps are those that have been tested and meet the National Animal Welfare Advisory Committee (NAWAC) standard.

-What kind of support do selected communities receive?
+What support do selected communities receive?

 If you are selected as one of our Predator Free Backyard Communities, you will receive: